 Under the Money Laundering Regulations 2007 and in order to comply with the Immigration Act 2014 we are legally obliged to verify your identity and Right to Rent.
 To do so you will be required to provide an original document such as passports, certificate of registration as a British citizen, national identity cards or biometric immigration documents, that demonstrate the right to rent in the UK for all adults (18 years old and over) that will be occupiers of the rented property.
 Full details of acceptable documentation can be found here.

-You will be asked to fill in an online application form by UKtenantData, this form must be fully completed and submitted within one week of you paying your application fee.
+You will be asked to fill in an online application form by UKtenantData, this form must be fully completed and submitted within three days.
 All applicants and guarantors will be sent an email containing a link to your online application form.
 Please check your emails and spams for emails from UKtenantdata.
 If you have any problems / queries / updates please contact UKtenantdata on 0845 180 0872.
 Before you begin to fill in your application ensure you have all your information and referee contact details of those who can officially verify the information you provide.
 You will be asked to provide contact names, addresses, telephone numbers, email addresses, faxes for your present/previous accommodation reference and income confirmation.
 Missing or incorrect information will result in delays and possible rejection of your application.

 All applications for rental properties are subject to contract.
 This means nothing is final until the tenancy agreement is signed by all relevant parties.